Barbequing Recipes

 3 chopped green onions

-4-6 skinless pounded or well perforated (allows more marinade to penetrate) chicken breasts or pork loins or both.
+4-6 skinless pounded or well perforated (allows more marinade to penetrate) chicken breasts or pork loins (make shallow scores across the meat) or both.

 1. combine all dry ingredients in large bowl.
 With wire whisk slowly add the olive oil, soy sauce, vinegar, orange juice, and lime juice.